The 17 Best Perennial Plants for Shade

-Plant it with: Purple-leafed ajuga varieties look great against blue hostas.
+Plant It With: Purple-leaf ajuga varieties look great against blue hostas in shade gardens.

 Old-Fashioned Bleeding Heart

-There's little wonder why old-fashioned bleeding heart (Dicentra spectabilis) is a shade-garden favorite.
-In late spring and early summer, it produces pink or white heart-shaped flowers that hang from elegant, arching stems.
+There's little wonder why old-fashioned bleeding heart (Dicentra spectabilis) is a favorite of colorful shade plants.
+In late spring and early summer, it produces pink or white heart-shape shade flowers that hang from elegant, arching stems.
 This top-notch plant is hardy in Zones 3-9 and grows up to 4 feet tall.

 Top Picks: 'Pantaloons' is a variety with large numbers of pure white flowers.
 'Gold Heart' bears bright golden leaves against the pink flowers.

-Hostas are among the showiest and easy-to-grow perennials in the shade.
-They also offer the most variety of any shade plant.
-Choose from miniatures that stay only a couple of inches wide or giants that sprawl 6 feet across or more.
+Hostas are among the showiest and easiest-to-grow shade perennials.
+They also offer the most variety of any perennial plants for shade.
+Choose from miniatures that stay only a couple inches wide or giants that sprawl 6 feet across or more.
 Look for leaves in shades of green, blue, white, chartreuse, and gold, with many cultivars being variegated.
 Some hosta flowers are very fragrant.
 Hostas are hardy in Zones 3-8.

-A great plant with an unfortunate name, lungwort (Pulmonaria) earned its moniker from the silvery, lung-shaped spots that dot the foliage.
-The variegated foliage looks great all season long, but is an especially nice accent to the clusters of pink, white, or blue flowers in spring.
+A great choice for colorful shade plants but with an unfortunate name, lungwort (Pulmonaria) earned its moniker from the silvery, lung-shape spots that dot the foliage of these flowering shade plants.
+The variegated foliage looks great all season long, but it's an especially nice accent to the clusters of pink, white, or blue flowers in spring.
 Lungwort grows best in Zones 4-8 and reaches 1 foot tall.

 Test Garden Tip: Because its foliage is somewhat hairy, deer and rabbits typically leave lungwort alone.

-This hard-working perennial takes the prize for being the longest bloomer in the shade garden.
-Enjoy its clusters of yellow flowers from late spring all the way to frost.
-It's not just the flowers that are beautiful; the gray-green leaves are attractive as well.
+These hardworking perennials take the prize for being the longest bloomers in the sheltered garden shade.
+Enjoy the clusters of yellow flowers from late spring all the way to frost.
+It's not just the flowers of yellow corydalis that are beautiful; the gray-green leaves of these colorful shade plants are attractive as well.
 The plant grows about 12 inches tall and is hardy in Zones 5-8.

 Test Garden Tip: This plant can be a prolific self-seeder.

-Starting in mid-spring, Lamium produces clusters of pink or white flowers.
-This delightful groundcover can rebloom off and on through the summer, creating months of color.
-And even when its not blooming, the silver-infused foliage brightens up shady corners.
-Lamium usually stays about 8 inches tall and grows best in Zones 4-8.
+Starting in mid-spring, Deadnettle (Lamium) produces clusters of pink or white flowers.
+This delightful perennial for shade that blooms all summer creating months of color.
+And even when it's not blooming, the silver-infused foliage of these flowering shade plants brightens shady corners.
+Deadnettle usually stays about 8 inches tall and grows best in Zones 4-8.

-Tip: Keep lamium looking good by keeping it moist.
+Tip: Keep deadnettle looking good by keeping it moist.
 If it dries out too much, the leaves will develop brown edges.

-An under-used groundcover that deserves a lot more attention, Epimedium has it all.
-It blooms in spring in shades of red, orange, yellow, pink, purple, or white; it tolerates dry shade; and it's deer- and rabbit resistant.
+The underused perennial that deserves more attention, barrenwort (Epimedium) has it all when it comes to shade perennials.
+The groundcover blooms in spring in shades of red, orange, yellow, pink, purple, or white; it tolerates dry shade and it's deer- and rabbit-resistant.
 Some varieties are evergreen in mild-winter areas; others offer good fall color.
 Most types grow best in Zones 5-9 and reach about 1 foot tall.

 Top Picks: 'Niveum' offers pure white flowers; 'Sulfureum' offers yellow blooms.

-Plant it with: Create delightful contrast with epimedium's shield-shaped foliage against the lacy leaves of yellow corydalis.
+Plant It With: Create delightful contrast in shade gardens with barrenwort's shield-shape foliage against the lacy leaves of yellow corydalis.

-In spring, shade gardens sparkle with the sky-blue flowers of Brunnera.
-When not in bloom, its large, robustly textured leaves continue to look great -- especially if you grow a variegated type.
-While the plant is often short-lived, it does tend to self-seed, becoming a long-term presence in the garden.
+In spring, shade gardens sparkle with the sky blue shade flowers of Brunnera.
+When not in bloom, its large, robustly textured leaves continue to look great—especially if you grow a variegated type of these perennials.
+While the plant is often short-lived, it does tend to self-seed, becoming a long-term presence in the garden shade.

 Top Picks: 'Hadspen Cream' offers green leaves broadly edged in creamy white; 'Jack Frost' has green leaves heavily overlaid with silver.

-Plant it with: Go for a lovely blue-on-blue combination with forget-me-not.
+Plant It With: Go for a lovely blue-on-blue combination in shade gardens with forget-me-not.

-Hellebore (Helleborus), also called Christmas rose, is one of the earliest bloomers in shady gardens.
-Look for its burgundy, pink, cream, green, or white flowers in late winter or early spring.
+Hellebore (Helleborus), also called Christmas rose, is one of the earliest bloomers of flowering shade plants.
+Look for its burgundy, pink, cream, green, or white shade flowers in late winter or early spring.
 Although it looks delicate, the Christmas rose is quite sturdy once it gets established.
-And, it's deer- and rabbit-resistant.
-Hellebore grows best in Zones 4-8 and grows 12 inches tall.
+And it's deer- and rabbit-resistant.
+Hellebore grows best in Zones 4-8 and reaches 12 inches tall.

 Top Picks: The Heronswood Double strain offers frilly, petal-packed blooms in a wide range of colors; the Royal Heritage strain offers single blooms in a wide range of colors.

-Plant it with: Gold-leaf coralbells such as 'Lime Rickey' or 'Citronelle', which will shine even brighter against dark green hellebore leaves.
+Plant It With: Gold-leaf coralbells such as 'Lime Rickey' or 'Citronelle' in shade gardens, which will shine even brighter against dark green hellebore leaves.

-Enjoy the feathery plumes of Astilbe in early summer.
+Enjoy the feathery shade flowers of astilbe in early summer.
 This tough perennial blooms in shades of burgundy, red, pink, lavender, and white.
-In addition to the attractive flowers, it has finely cut foliage, which in many varieties is flushed with bronze.
+In addition to the attractive flowers, these colorful shade plants have finely cut foliage, which in many varieties is flushed with bronze.
 Astilbe grows best in Zones 4-8 and can reach up to 4 feet tall, depending on variety.

-Test Garden Tip: Astilbe needs consistently moist soil to thrive, so it's a good choice for areas that don't drain well.
+Test Garden Tip: Astilbe needs consistently moist soil to thrive, so it's a good choice for shade gardens that don't drain well.